Balancing Performance Expectations with Employee Wellbeing Needs.

 Guidelines for how much working time should be allocated to self-development, wellbeing activities and volunteering, as well as policies on mental health, carer's leave and bereavement support, can be helpful and supportive for both managers and employees.
 Some organisations allow employees to take sabbaticals or a number of days with paid time off annually to participate in volunteering, wellbeing activities or self-development initiatives.

 For employees who have taken time out of the business, ensuring there is a clear 'back to work' framework and guidance plan in place, is helpful for managers and employees to set and mutually agree expectations.

-3. Performance Goals and Expectations
+3. Power Success with Performance Goals and Expectations